JuliaLang/www.julialang.org/blog/2020/07/julia-1.5-highlights.md

 reference mutable objects or not—can now be stack allocated, passed and returned by value, and stored inline in arrays and other objects.
 In short, immutable structs that refer to mutable values are now just as efficient as immutable structs that only refer to other immutable objects.
+(There are some size-based limits to which structs can be stack allocated, but they are unlikely to be exceeded in practice.)

 This is a big deal because many important abstractions can only be implemented by wrapping mutable objects in structs.
 The classic example in Julia is array "views" (the `SubArray` type), which wrap